Real tennis: National Opens

 All four tennis-playing countries (Australia, France, United Kingdom and United States) host a National Open event each year, with categories for men's and women's singles and doubles.
 In the first half of the 20th century, it was uncommon for players to compete at Opens outside of their home country.
 After the National Opens became a pathway for challenging for the World Championship in 1980, international play has increased.
-Chris Ronaldson became the first play to win a grand slam in 1984, following the creation of the French Open in 1981.
+Chris Ronaldson became the first player to win a grand slam in 1984, following the creation of the French Open in 1981.
 Robert Fahey holds the record for most Open titles won, having won 50 singles title including grand slams in 2000, 2001 and 2008.
 Camden Riviere became the third player to win a grand slam in 2017 and again in 2019.

 Women's Open events began in 1978, with Opens contested in all four countries by 1990.
 Unlike the men's game which is mostly contested by professionals, the women's game remains predominantly amateur, exceptions being Claire Fahey, Kate Leeming and Lesley Ronaldson.
 Charlotte Cornwallis became the first woman to win a grand slam in 2006.
 Claire Fahey holds the record for most Open titles won, winning 42 titles including 6 grand slams in 2010, 2011, 2012, 2014, 2017 and 2019.